Time to level up your fall entertaining.

 Harvest tables aren’t just about the food, of course!
 The color scheme you use to set the table can be just as impactful as the bounty on top of it.
 Make sure your table runners, tablecloth and serving elements all work together to create the vibe you’re going for.

-If you’re putting your harvest table together for Thanksgiving or during fall, try this Terracotta & Turmeric Table Bundle to match the brilliant earth tones of the falling leaves outside.
+If you’re putting your harvest table together for Thanksgiving or during fall, try this Turmeric, Terracotta & Limoncello Table Bundle to match the brilliant warm tones of the falling leaves outside.

 3. It's all about variety